elasticpath/elasticpath-dev/changelog/2024/2024-09-19-changelog.md

 hide_blog_post_date: false
 ---

-**MINOR** Commerce Manager: When you navigate to **Store > Promotions Builder**, a new **Search coupon code** field allows you to filter a promotion code across all promotions.
+**MINOR** Commerce Manager: In **Store > Promotions Builder**, you can now use the new **Search coupon code** field to filter a promotion code across all promotions.
 For more information, see [Searching a Promotion Code](/docs/commerce-manager/promotions-builder/creating-promotion-codes#searching-for-a-promotion-code).